• Skip to primary navigation

 Coffee Buttercream Filling

-Whip the butter for 30 seconds then add half the icing sugar, whip again then add the remaining icing sugar and espresso.
-Seriously, it’s that easy and takes 5 minutes.
-Full details are in the recipe card or check the link above to see the full step by step method.
+Whip the butter for 30 seconds, then add half the icing sugar, whip again, then add the remaining icing sugar and espresso.
+Seriously, it’s that easy, takes 5 minutes and makes the perfect filling and topping for this cake.

 Close up of coffee buttercream in a mixing bowl.